ankschoubey/blog/src/content/post/software-blog/194-lessons-ai-hackethon.md

 seo_descriptions:
 ---

-**Regarding Draft**: This post has been published before it is ready.
-I believe in Continious Delivery.
-Care has been taken to ensure the information published is still applications.
-Examples and other refinements will be added overtime.

 I participated in an AI Hackethon at my current workspace ([Real Brokerage: REAX](https://www.joinreal.com)) in June 2025.

 As Claude Code and other AI tools are coming up, we needed to be updated on it.
 The leadership at the company decided it would be good to have a Hackethon as a way for employees to understand what the current state of Agentic AI is.